What is Jojoba?

 3. Put a few drops on a cotton ball to clean your face and to remove mascara.

-5. Use as a daytime anti-aging, skin protector against UV rays, free radicals, and other environmental hazards by applying a few drops on your face, throat, lips, and around your eyes before putting on your cosmetics.
+5. Use as a daytime anti-aging, skin protector against UV rays, free radicals, and other environmental hazards by applying a few drops on your face, neck, lips, and around your eyes before putting on your cosmetics.
 This is an outstanding routine to diminish or prevent fine lines and wrinkles.

 BONUS TIP: Jojoba is a soothing way to relieve diaper rash.
 Jojoba is a gentle, anti-rash lotion that does not contain any harsh chemicals or irritating greasy oils that only cover over the problem.
 And, because the pain is gone, your child will be happier too.